ibs-lab/cedalion/docs/getting_started/contributing_code/contributing_code.md

 ### Where to add my code?

-When contributing code to Cedalion (=package), try to incorporate it into the existing file and folder structure, which also defines cedalions package and subpackages.
+When contributing code to Cedalion (=package), try to incorporate it into the existing file and folder structure, which also defines Cedalions package and subpackages.
 Python files (=modules) contain functions of the same category; folders (subpackages) contain python files of the same family.
 Examples:
 - Two artefact correction methods "SplineSG" and "tPCA" functions should be part of the same python file (module) "artifact.py", which contains all functions of the category "artefact correction"
 - "artifact.py" and "quality.py" belong into the folder (subpackage) "sigproc", which contains all categories(modules) that belong to the"signal processing" family